ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-analysis.md

     for the objects actually on the list.
     <!-- OPENDSA: END -->
-    However, each list node needs to allocate memory for the pointer to the next node, and all of these pointers combined is the overhead required by the array-based list.
+    However, each list node needs to allocate memory for the pointer to the next node, and all of these pointers combined is the overhead required by the linked list.

 The amount of space required by a linked list is directly proportional to the number of elements $n$.
 Assuming that each list node takes up $k$